Minimizing Tax Liability without QIP Guidance

 An alternate workaround with less stringent requirements than the remodel safe harbor is to have a cost segregation study performed on one or more of your improvement projects.
 A cost segregation study is an engineering-based study that analyzes construction costs to identify portions that can be written off quickly for tax purposes.
 Cost segregation studies can be performed on constructed buildings or improvements made to leased property; this article focuses on studies performed on leasehold improvements.

 Advantages of cost segregation studies include increased cash flow and significant net present value benefits.
-Perhaps the biggest advantage that cost segregation studies offer over the remodel safe harbor approach is that retailers can pick and choose which current and/or prior projects they want to perform studies on.
+Perhaps the biggest advantage that cost segregation studies offer over the remodel safe harbor approach is that restaurants can pick and choose which current and/or prior projects they want to perform studies on.
 Cost segregation studies performed in the 2018 tax year on prior year projects can result in significant “catch-up” depreciation deductions that can be claimed on 2018 tax returns.
-Current deductions of “catch-up” depreciation is a tax planning tool that retailers can use to defer having studies performed on certain projects until years that they have high taxable income.
+Current deductions of “catch-up” depreciation is a tax planning tool that restaurants can use to defer having studies performed on certain projects until years that they have high taxable income.

 Unlike the remodel safe harbor workaround, depreciation deductions generated via a cost segregation study are permitted to be added back when computing ATI for purposes of the new interest expense limits.